AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 ## Who's in Charge?

-There are 5 members of the Administrative Group for STL Gamedev.
+There are 5 members of the Administrative Group for STLGameDev.

 We are: